aneldev/dynadux/README.md

 ### About

-Middlewares in Dynadux are helpful
+With middlewares you can
-- to prepare, maintain, decorate, clean up the state before or after action's dispatch
+- prepare, maintain, decorate, clean up the state before or after action's dispatch
-- for debugging
+- create 3rd party middleware libraries, like, load the weather for a city etc
-- monitor the state
+- debugging, monitor the state
 - dispatch other 'parallel' actions
-- send stats
+- send usage stats

-- inspect suspicious dispatches
+### Write your own middleware as 3rd party

+Middlewares in Dynadux can `dispatch` out of the box, without additional Thunk middlewares as Redux needs.

+You can write your own middlewares that it is only a function that returns a `IDynaduxMiddleware` object _see next_.

+The user of the middleware will have to load your middleware function in Dynadux's `middlewares` array prop only, without need to register reducers _like in Redux_!

 ### Are always Synchronous

-Middlewarea are execute synchronously and not asynchronously like Redux.
+Middlewarea are executed synchronously and not asynchronously like Redux.
 This is done intentionally to avoid complex and wrong implementations.

 If you wanna for instance fetch User's info, it is better to do it with actions instead of Middlewares.